 For example, if you are researching Mickey Mantle baseball cards, you could search for Mickey Mantle baseball card.

-For most books, Google Books can only show you a short preview of the test (because of copyright).
+For most books, Google Books can only show you a short preview of the text (because of copyright).
 To read an entire book, get it from Simpson Library or from interlibrary loan.